 Conover Hall & Poyda Hall

 FYE gives freshmen residents a bridge between the University’s formal academic programs and our rich out-of-classroom learning and development activities.
 Residence Life, Campus Life, and the members of the FYE Advisory Board collaborate to provide FYE residents with personal attention, programs, and interventions that promote the success of first year students.
-As a member of the FYE community, each semester residents will be required to participate in four (4) in-hall programs and a one on one meeting with their RA.
-FYE in Conover Hall and Poyda Hall is open to all first year residents.
+As a member of the FYE community, each semester residents will be required to participate in four (4) in-hall programs and a one on one meeting with their CA. FYE in Conover Hall and Poyda Hall is open to all first year residents.